The Healthy Living Plan Blog using Logosynthesis®

 Create in the present, not react to your past.

-Why do I believe that Logosynthesis® can benefit everyone?
+Why do I believe that Logosynthesis can benefit everyone?
 We can all benefit from having our energy available to create in the present rather than react to our past.
-I believe Logosynthesis® is a unique approach to health and wellness because it recognizes our Essence (life energy) from a creative perspective and it guides us to identify and dissolve our unique emotional imprints that trigger us to react to our past.
-Most stress management techniques provide us with coping skills to manage our … Read More
+I believe Logosynthesis is a unique approach to health and wellness because it recognizes our Essence (life energy) from a creative perspective and it guides us to identify and dissolve our unique emotional imprints that trigger us to react to our past.
+Most stress management techniques provide us with coping skills … Read More

 Spiritual health is recognized in our constitution.
-We place a great deal of emphasis on health in Canada yet spiritual health is placed in a separate bucket from physical and mental health.
+Spiritual health and culture are importantly connected.
+We place a great deal of emphasis on health and culture in Canada.
+Yet spiritual health is placed in a separate bucket from physical and mental health.
+There is a lot of energy frozen in the words ‘spirit’, ‘spiritual’ and ‘spirituality’.
 Our healthcare system demands evidence-based research yet our constitution recognizes the supremacy of God.
-When the Canadian Constitution was amended in 1982 to entrench the Canadian Charter of Rights and Freedoms, the following wording was incorporated: ‘Whereas Canada is founded upon principles that recognize the supremacy of God and … Read More
+When the Canadian Constitution was amended in 1982 to entrench the … Read More

 I know I am right, so why should I change?